Clarus MS-35 Camera

 Stylish as the accessory shoe may be, the MS-35 cannot escape its reputation as a troublesome camera of dubious quality.
 I have never read a glowing review of its virtues.
 My first experience with a Clarus was not positive.
 My camera actually functioned, but image quality was poor and the shutter was not acceptably accurate.
 To be fair, it is reported that Clarus worked out the bugs in its design, but too late to win back customers.
 I have since restored a number of MS-35 cameras and discovered that when they are properly cleaned and adjusted results are far better than my first experience.

-I bought my first MS-35 in 1961 at the age of 12.
-Purchased second-hand, the camera cost 10 hard-earned US dollars.
+I bought my first MS-35 from a pawn shop at the age of twelve for ten dollars.
 Frankly, the Brownie camera I'd borrowed from my mother made better photographs than the MS-35.
 But it was fun for a twelve year old to play with, and when I again saved my money for a better quality camera, I took the Clarus apart.
 That was fun!
-Unfortunately that first Clarus melted to a lump of metal in a later-life fire, along with the other cameras I had saved from my early years (I didn't yet realize I was a collector).
+Unfortunately that first Clarus was destroyed in a minor house fire.
 So for sentimental reasons I later purchased my second Clarus.

 I think the Clarus is a handsome camera, in a Detroit sort of way.
 It certainly is bulkier, cruder and heavier than a comparable Leica IIIc of the period.
 I bought my used MS-35 for 10 dollars in 1961, nine years after the camera was discontinued.
 The May, 1951 issue of Popular Photography lists the MS-35 at 116.25 USD with the f 2.8 lens, or 168.50 USD with f 2.0 lens.
 The MS-35 depreciated in value significantly in a decade.
 In the same issue of Popular Photography, the Leica IIIc camera was advertised at 259.00 USD with f 3.5 lens and 350.00 USD with f 2.0 lens.
 Yes, the Leica was expensive - twice as expensive.
 But then purchasing a Leica meant buying only one camera.
 Purchasing a Clarus meant buying two - the Clarus and its replacement.